Fireman (film): Plot

 A refinery technician who checks the tanker finds that the screws and the connecting lamp of the chasis were not properly connected to the truck.
 Simultaneously, the police get information that the tanker drivers have gone missing.
 Vijay predicts that the tanker accident was pre-planned by a man identified as Achari, to break his criminal friend out of the central jail.
 However, the force is left with no option but to vacate the jail.
-After a series of events, Vijay locks himself in jail to find out who the wannabe free prisoner is and finds the culprit successfully.
-He also instructs his unit to refill the LPG in the tanker to a new tanker, thus thwarting a major disaster.
+Meanwhile, Achari lights an area and Vijay and his team alarmed.
+They manage to extinguish the fire with in 5 minutes but Shahjahan, a fireman and Vijay's friend dies.
+After a series of events, Vijay locks himself in jail to find out who the wannabe free prisoner is, Meanwhile, the police chases Achari and during the chase, Achari drives his car to cliff end and gets killed after his car explodes.
+At the same time, Vijay finds the culprit successfully.
+He physically and brutally overpowers the culprit who takes a lighter and threatens him to light up the entire area.
+But when he presses the lighter, the area didn't explode.
+Vijay reveals that he already instructed his unit to refill the LPG in the tanker to a new tanker, thus thwarting the major disaster.
+Celebrating victory, Vijay leaves the jail and the culprit is trashed to death by the prisoners.

 The next day, Vijay and his team, who are supposed to attend the funeral of their dear colleagues, get an emergency call and decide to thwart the accident.
 As the hero says, a commoner dialling 101 believes that a fireman would come in any problem to save him.